JummyJoeJackson/EcoShare/README.md

 ## Installation
 To install you must either go to the expo-snack link: https://snack.expo.dev/@jummyjoejackson/ecoshare or do the following!

-## Setting Up and Running a React Native Project Outside of Expo Snack

 ### 1. **Install Prerequisites**
 Ensure you have the following installed on your system:
 - **Node.js** (Recommended: Latest LTS version)